 Trading energy commodities, both physical and financial products, exposes MEH to risks inherent in the nature of the products.
 Among others, these risks may include price risk (market demand), basis risk (physical location, supply, quality), and premium/index risk (physical delivery guarantees).

 MEH manages these risks on a portfolio level, separating the risk components of transactions and placing them into the appropriate portfolios (or books).
 For example, the basis risk component of a transaction is managed in a basis portfolio.
 Managing portfolios requires the traders to make decisions regarding their portfolio positions in order to achieve risk management goals (e.g., enter into other financial transactions to hedge current positions based on their expectations of market movements).
+Deals and trades which have a transfer price and/or embedded sharing mechanisms, will reported in a specific strategy format.

 Mark-to-Market (MTM) Accounting

 When managing a portfolio, the trader considers the value of the net positions in the portfolio.
 These values are determined using the MTM concept of accounting.
-Under MTM accounting, the value of a portfolio of financial transactions is determined based on market prices.
+Under MTM accounting, the value of a portfolio of all physical & physical forwards as well as financial transactions are determined based on market prices.
 The net aggregate value of these transactions is reflected by portfolio in MEH’s daily management reports (i.e., Daily Position Report), and ultimately, in the financial statements.
 As prices fluctuate, the impact of the fluctuations is reflected at the time they occur.
-This allows the traders to continuously monitor their MTM profit and loss positions.
+This allows the traders to monitor their MTM profit and loss positions.
 MTM accounting contrasts with traditional accrual accounting where the revenue or cost associated with a transaction is recognized when the transaction settles or matures.
+Each transaction type will need review by both ENA and PEC accounting prior to implementation of MTM accounting.

 Pricing